Jaswitha-20/44643Sec04Team08Spring2024FinalProject/README.md

      Included Audio Play System Services
      Added Animated gradient view
-     Added outlets and actions for appropriate UI Elements for Screen 2
+     Added outlets and actions for appropriate UI Elements for Screen 2 Created navigation from screen 1 to screen 2